A few years ago I moved into a small condo and my current kitchen is less than spacious, so I needed to adjust my

 I use mine for mixing bread dough and scaping out the last bits from peanut butter jars.
 The large Spoonulas can wipe a pan clean in seconds and the smaller ones are good for getting the last bits from those jars of jam.

 I have small, medium, and large pies, but my favorite in 8 inch Pyrex Pie Dish.
 They stack nicely and save valuable cabinet space.
 Pie pans are not just for pies.
 Some uses include making quick breads, quiches, cheesecakes, pot pies, casseroles, and the occasional pie.
 If you only make these types of items once in a while, why have dedicated bakeware taking up space in your cabinets.

 Cast Iron Enameled Dutch Oven

-I own a 2.75 quart and 5.5 quart Dutch ovens and my most recent purchase of a 3.5-quart Essential Dutch Oven.
-The smaller one is great when cooking up stews for 203 people and the larger one is used for making a braising beef roasting a chicken.
+I own a 2.75-quart, 5.5-quart Dutch ovens and my most recent purchase of a 3.5-quart Essential Dutch Oven.
+The smaller one is great when cooking up stews for 2-3 people and the larger one is used for making a braising beef roasting a chicken.
 I’m a big fan of slow cooking, and my dutch oven is preferred over an electric crockpot.
 To save space I nest them and put a paper towel in between to protect from chipping the enamel.

 Rimmed Baking Sheet or Jelly Roll Pan

 I have a small oven and a half sheet pan just doesn't fit.
 I can, however, fit a jelly roll pan which is just slightly smaller than a half sheet pan. in my little oven perfectly.
 Rimmed sheet pan can be used for baking cookies, dessert bars, and sheet pan dinners.
 Sheet pans take up minimal space and can be stacked easily.
 I have 2 Nordicware Jelly Roll Pans and 2 Nordicware Quarter Sheet Pans.

-My Duralux Prep bowls are used for prep ingredients, whisking eggs for omelets, as ice cream bowls and my go-to bowl for snacks.
+My Duralux Prep bowls are used for holding prepped ingredients, whisking eggs for omelets, or as ice cream and snack bowls.
 The Duralux Bowls stack easily to take up minimal cabinet space.

 Small Food Chopper